 Schedule of IRB Meetings

-The IRB at CSUEB meets as needed during the academic year, at least once per semester, with meetings convened by the Chair.
+The IRB at CSUEB is scheduled to meets during the academic year, at least once per semester, with meetings convened by the Chair.

 Quorum

 A quorum consists of a simple majority of the voting membership in attendance at an IRB meeting or vote-by-email, including at least one member whose primary concern is in a non-scientific area.